majewsky/portunus/README.md

 In the end, it doesn't matter much which suffix you pick, but this procedure ensures that Portunus generates a nice standards-conformant LDAP directory.
-That way, if you ever need to switch to a different LDAP solution, you can migrate your existing directory easily.
+That way, if you ever need to switch to a different LDAP setup, you can migrate your existing directory more easily.

 With that out of the way, the following table shows all the objects that Portunus puts in the LDAP directory.
 This just serves as a reference.
 If you just want to find out how to connect services to